ignite/cli/docs/guide/scavenge/index.md

 The state machine you are building will use an implementation of **proof-of-stake** called **Tendermint**, which is energy efficient and can consist of one or many validators, either trusted or byzantine.
 When building a system that handles _real_ scarcity, the integrity of that system becomes very important.
 One way to ensure that integrity is by sharing the responsibility of maintaining it with a large group of independently motivated participants as validators.

-So, now that we know a little more about **why** we might build an app like this, let's dive into the game itself.
+So, now that you know a little more about **why** you might build an app like this, start to dive into the game itself.